Pete Rose Fast Facts

 He was on the National League All-Star team 17 times between 1965 and 1985 and was the oldest player from 1980 through 1986.

-He is the first person since 1943 banned for life from baseball and the 15th in the history of the game.
+He is the first person since 1943 to be banned for life from baseball and the 15th in the history of the game.

 Timeline: